 Cervical Degenerative Disc Disease

-Cervical Degenerative Disc Disease is a condition which most aging adults suffer from without even knowing it.
-Our spine contains some shock absorbers which are called vertebral discs.
-Those discs tend to gradually dry the more we age, and affect the way our spine functions.
-Patients usually become aware of this problem during a common checkup or by visiting the doctor for another reason.
-The most usual symptom, in this case, is pain which is being created by the discs which lose their height and become tighter and stiff.
-Sometimes pain can become more persistent or even constant just like arthritis pain.
+Generally, patients find out about this condition during a regular checkup or simply by visiting the doctor for another reason.
+The most common symptom is pain which is being created by the discs which lose their height and become tighter and stiff.
+At times, the pain can become more persistent or even constant, similar to arthritis pain.

 While cervical degenerative disc disease is a natural part of aging, it does not mean you have to live with neck pain.
-Your doctor can help you return to a healthy and active life.
+Your doctor can help you return to a healthy and active lifestyle.
 While you are under our care, our medical staff will provide you with excellent information to help you recover, minimize risk factors, and stay healthy.